solvuu/solvuu-build/README.md

 Type `make`.

-In the call to `Project.lib` above, we specified the directory (repo root relative) in which your library's files reside.
+In the call to `Project.lib` above, the unlabeled argument is the name of the library, which dictates the basename of `.cma` and `.cmxa` files.
+Then, we specified the directory in which your library's files reside.
 By default all `.ml`, `.mli`, and `.c` files therein will be compiled into your library.
 The `pkg` argument is the findlib package name you want to assign to this library.
 Finally, the style is set to `Basic`.
 Also supported is `Pack` and there is an open feature request to support _module aliases as a namespace_.
 Compilation can be customized via several optional arguments, such as `safe_string`.

 Here's what you get: